aboruvka/coxinterval/README.md

 ## Installing

-To install from CRAN, from an R session run:
+To install from CRAN, run in an R session:

 ```R
 > install.packages("coxinterval", type = "source")